-Gene is a term used to describe in the simplest cases, a segment of DNA that specifies the structure of a protein or an RNA molecule.
+Gene is a term used to describe in the most straightforward cases, a segment of DNA that specifies the structure of a protein or an RNA molecule.
 Each gene contains instructions on producing or controlling a specific protein.
-Read more..

 The genetic code is a term used to describe the sequences of the genome.
-More specifically, the code whereby specific amino acids are represented in the form of three sequential DNA bases.
+More specifically, the system whereby specific amino acids represented in the form of three sequential DNA bases.

-The genome is a term used on the entire complement of genetic information; all the DNA in a cell (some organisms encode their genome in RNA).
+The genome is a term used in the entire complement of genetic information; all the DNA in a cell (some organisms encode their genome in RNA).